According to Chomsky hierarchy, grammars are divided of 4 types:

 B –> b

 Type-2 grammars generate the context-free languages.
-The language generated by the grammar is recognized by a Non Deterministic Push down Automata.
+The language generated by the grammar is recognized by a Pushdown automata.
 Type-2 grammars generate the context-free languages.

 In Type 2,